 Under the Awards section of the Summary tab is where you'll find the badges you've earned, as well as see what you have left to earn.

 The Fitness+ tab gives you access to workouts from top trainers if you sign up.
 It is a subscription service, similar to FIIT, and it is powered by the Apple Watch.
+Your rings feature at the top of the screen when you do a Fitness+ workout, allowing you to see your progress during the workout.
+For some, there is also something called the Burn Bar that helps you see how much you are putting in compared to others who have previously done the workout.

 Sharing meanwhile, allows you to manage how you share your data with your friends, including whether to mute their notifications, remove them completely, or compete with them in a seven-day challenge.
 You'll also get a break down of how they've been active when they've worn their Watch.